 Introduction to Tempo Mage

 Tempo Mage is one of the old Hearthstone archetypes, which was present through the game’s history in many different forms.
-Funnily enough, the current version looks similar to the ones that were played back in the day, even before Blackrock Mountain.
+The deck first gained notoriety after Blackrock Mountain was released.
 That adventure has added Flamewaker to the game, which in turn made a Tempo Mage lists based around it + a bunch of cheap spells a thing.
 Later, after Flamewaker has already rotated out, Blizzard has been pushing Secret synergies for the Mage, which revived it again during Year of the Mammoth.
 However, since most of those Secret synergies have rotated out, the Raven version of Tempo Mage is going back to its roots – aggressive deck built around lots and lots of burn cards.

 Boomsday Project Tempo Mage Deck List